-Abbot began sending the buses to Washington D.C. in response to the burgeoning number of migrants entering the country at the U.S.-Mexico border, which he attributes to President Joe Biden’s border policies.
-To date, there have been over 5,100 migrants bused to the nation’s capital on over 135 buses, according to Abbott’s press office, and in recent weeks about three-four buses have made the trip each day.
+Texas governor Greg Abbott began sending the buses to D.C. in response to the burgeoning number of migrants entering the country at the Texas-Mexico border, which he attributes to President Joe Biden’s border policies.
+To date, there have been over 5,100 migrants bused to the nation’s capital on over 135 buses, according to Abbott’s press office, and in recent weeks about three to four buses have made the trip each day.

 Migrants board the buses voluntarily after they are processed by U.S. immigration officials.
 In response to Bowser’s claim that migrants are tricked, Abbott’s press secretary put the onus back on Biden and the federal government.